gurkirt/road-dataset/README.md

 ```

-Now, you can use `extract_videos2jpgs.py` to extract frames.
-You will need to provide path to `road` folder as an argument.
-You will need `ffmpeg` installed on your machine or your python should include its binaries, `sudo apt install ffmpeg` should do it on Ubuntu.
+Before extracting the frames, you will need to make sure that you have `ffmpeg` installed on your machine or your python should include its binaries.
+If you are using Ubuntu, the following command should be sufficient: `sudo apt install ffmpeg`.

+You can now use `extract_videos2jpgs.py` to extract the frames.
+You will need to provide the path to the `road` folder as an argument:
 ```
 python extract_videos2jpgs.py <path-to-road-folder>/road/
 ```

-Now, the `road` directory would look like.
+Now, the `road` directory should look like this:

 ```
     road/